 Rick is former CEO of City CarShare, the largest not-for-profit car sharing organization in the country.
 During Rick’s decade-long tenure, City CarShare membership quadrupled and an estimated 16,000 fewer privately-owned vehicles were purchased.
 Prior to joining City CarShare, Rick ran his own strategic planning and interim management consultancy.
 Working with both start-ups and established companies, Rick helped senior executives accelerate the success of their marketing, new venture or business initiatives.
 Previously, Rick was President and Chief Executive Officer of StockPower, Inc. during their formation and market launch stages.
 From 1993 to 1998, Rick was President and Chief Operating Officer for BankLink Inc. He established the company as the market leader in outsourced treasury management and commercial e-banking technology services.

-Jaime Jones is a CPA and a senior manager at PriceWaterhouseCoopers (PwC) with over 14 years of experience serving both public and private national and multinational clients in PwC’s Assurance practice.
+Jaime Jones is a CPA and a partner at PricewaterhouseCoopers (PwC) with over 20 years of experience serving both public and private national and multinational clients in PwC’s Assurance practice.
 Jaime has a diverse background serving multiple industries with experience serving Fortune 500, SEC registered companies in engineering and construction, consumer goods, accounting and professional services and utilities industries as well as one of the largest institutions in higher education in the world.
-Over the past several years, Jaime’s clients have included some of the largest and industry leading companies and organizations.
-Prior to joining the PwC San Francisco practice, Jaime served clients out of the St. Louis and London offices.
-During her tour in London, Jaime led the audit of a large worldwide client, as well as developed skills in international financial reporting standards, which she brought back to the U.S. by investing time presenting to clients and at universities.
+Prior to joining PwC’s San Francisco practice, Jaime served clients out of the St. Louis and London offices.
 Jaime has a Master’s Degree in Accounting from the University of Missouri – Columbia.
-She lives in Supervisor District 2.
+She lives in Supervisor District 2